 BA in Sociology (with distinction), UW-Madison, 2013

-Work, Organizations, and Management; Economic Sociology; Social Psychology and Microsociology; Creative Industries; Sociological Theory; Globalization; Strategy
+Work, Organizations, and Management; Political Economy; Social Psychology and Microsociology; Creative Industries; Sociological Theory; Globalization; Strategy

-Hoppe, Alexander D. (2020).
+Hoppe, A. D. 2020.
 “Coordinating Transnational Futurework in Fashion Design.”
 Socio-Economic Review.